When creating a citation you are answering 4 questions:

 Publication Manual of the American Psychological Association, 7th edition, 2019

-Author(s) | Date | Title (book, article or webpage) | Source (publisher, journal title, site name, DOI or URL) |
+Author(s) | (Date). | Title (book, article or webpage) | Source (publisher, Journal Title, site name, DOI or URL) |

 Book:

-Journal article from a library database:
+Journal article with a DOI:

 Webpage within a website: